-Whether you like it or not the laundry has to get done, and many of the items in your home need to be washed on a regular basis, such as clothes, dish towels and drying cloths, bath towels, sheets and blankets, and more.
+Whether you like it or not the after-school activity, and many of the items in your home need to be washed on a regular basis, such as clothes, dish towels and drying clothes, bath towels, sheets and blankets, and more.

 HOW TO CREATE A LAUNDRY SCHEDULE YOU’LL STICK WITH

 Another great reason for creating a laundry schedule is to avoid the crisis mode of “I don’t have any clean underwear!”
 That’s certainly not a great way to start the day.

 Unfortunately, unless you have an unlimited budget and can buy new clothes on a daily basis, there is no alternative to tackling the laundry.

 You just have to get it done.
 And creating a daily laundry schedule will help you keep up with it so you don’t spend your weekend locked in your laundry room.

 If you do laundry on a regular basis then you’ll find it’s much easier to keep up with it, without creating a big pile of laundry you’ll have to contend with.

 Instead of causing you stress, laundry just becomes after-school activity and nothing to cause you stress.

 NUMBER OF LOADS TO BE DONE EACH WEEK

 The more people who live in your house,after-school activity.
 And of course, there are a variety of loads you need to plan for.